data301-2020-winter1/KickstarterAnalytics/README.md

 ## Team Members

-- Tako Nyabadza: I love to play soccer
+- Tako Nyabadza: I love to play soccer.
 - Person 2: one sentence about you!
 - Person 3: one sentence about you!